Cherokee Office of Economic Development · Cherokee by Choice.

 Community Projects and Initiatives

-Connect with the community and see why Money Magazine named Woodstock as one of the Top 50 Best Places to Live.
+Connect with the community and see why Movoto named Canton as the Best Place to Live in Georgia.
 Read More

 Learn more about SORBA Woodstock – The local chapter of The International Mountain Biking Association/The Southern Off-Road Bicycle Association.
 Read More